-The Federal Reserve had been buying around $120 million in bonds and mortgage-backed securities throughout the pandemic—$80 billion in Treasury bills and $40 billion in housing bonds.
+The Federal Reserve had been buying around $120 billion in bonds and mortgage-backed securities throughout the pandemic—$80 billion in Treasury bills and $40 billion in housing bonds.

 These purchases had the effect they wanted: keeping financial markets healthy and turning around the stock market.
 As of January, the Feds have halved these bond buys and plan to end them entirely, possibly as soon as March.
-In turn, interest rates will increase.
+In turn, interest rates and cap rates will increase.

 While anything can change, there’s enough to support the cause for increasing interest rates.
 At the very least, the Feds have been forthcoming enough to give lenders (and borrowers) time to prepare for it.
 Undoubtedly, they’ll do the same now, especially keeping a tight watch on inflation and job numbers.